Select therapeutic use:

 Concomitant strong CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin, St. John's wort).

 See Contraindications.
 Avoid with concomitant drugs that prolong the QT interval (eg, Class IA [quinidine, procainamide, disopyramide] or Class III [amiodarone, sotalol] antiarrhythmics, antipsychotics [pimozide, ziprasidone], antidepressants, certain antibiotics [macrolides, fluoroquinolones, imidazole and triazole antifungals], certain non-sedating antihistamines [terfenadine, astemizole], cisapride, quinine), drugs metabolized by CYP2D6 which also have cardiac effects (eg, flecainide, imipramine, amitriptyline, clomipramine).
-Concomitant antimalarials: not recommended.
+Concomitant other antimalarials: not recommended; if necessary, use cautiously and monitor.
 Do not administer within one month of halofantrine.
 May be antagonized by mefloquine.
 May potentiate CYP2D6 substrates.
 May antagonize CYP3A4 substrates.
 May be potentiated by CYP3A4 inhibitors.
 May be antagonized by CYP3A4 inducers.
 Caution with drugs that have mixed effect of CYP3A4 (eg, anti-retrovirals).
 May reduce effectiveness of hormonal contraception; use additional non-hormonal method.

 Headache, anorexia, dizziness, asthenia, arthralgia, myalgia; also children: pyrexia, cough, vomiting.

 Hepatic (artemether: CYP3A4/5, also CYP2B6, CYP2C9, CYP2C19; lumefantrine: CYP3A4, CYP2D6).